Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Bellevue's income level aligns with national averages, per latest ATO data aggregated by AreaSearch for financial year 2023.
-The suburb's median income is $55,309 and average income stands at $66,964, compared to Greater Perth's figures of $60,748 and $80,248 respectively.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates are approximately $60,630 (median) and $73,406 (average) as of September 2025.
-Census data shows household, family and personal incomes rank modestly in Bellevue, between the 21st and 34th percentiles.
-Income distribution reveals that 31.7% of the population (533 individuals) fall within the $1,500 - $2,999 income range, consistent with broader trends across the surrounding region showing 32.0% in the same category.
+The suburb of Bellevue's income level aligns with national averages per latest ATO data aggregated by AreaSearch for financial year 2023.
+Bellevue's median taxpayer income is $55,309 and average income stands at $66,964, compared to Greater Perth's $60,748 and $80,248 respectively.
+With a 9.62% Wage Price Index growth since financial year 2023, estimated incomes for September 2025 would be approximately $60,630 (median) and $73,406 (average).
+Census data shows household, family, and personal incomes rank modestly in Bellevue, between the 21st and 34th percentiles.
+Income distribution reveals 31.7% of residents (533 individuals) earn within the $1,500 - $2,999 range, consistent with surrounding region's 32.0%.
 Housing affordability pressures are severe, with only 82.1% of income remaining, ranking at the 19th percentile.

 Frequently Asked Questions - Income